 - Different problems to solve

-- More touches of the ball passes made, goals scored
+- More touches of the ball passes made, and goals scored

 - Have 1v1s and 2v2s to be won or lost